 There is no question that when the coronavirus pandemic hit in early 2020, our lives completely changed.

-Every single aspect of our familiar and normal life was turned on its head – we have to stay home, work from home, stay away from our loved ones and close family members.
+Every single aspect of our ordinary and everyday life was turned on its head – we had to stay home, work from home, and stay away from our loved ones and close family members.

-Our personal, professional and social routines were completely upturned.
+Our personal, professional and social routines were utterly upturned.

-Every person has experienced and reacted to lockdown and this new pandemic world in a different way.
+Every person has experienced and reacted to lockdown and this new pandemic world differently.

-However, while we all have to stay at home to protect ourselves from one pandemic, the risk of a mental health pandemic began and continues to rise.
+However, while we all must stay at home to protect ourselves from one pandemic, the risk of a mental health pandemic began and continues to rise.

 Almost 70% of adults in the UK have reported that they feel worried or scared about the impact that COVID-19 is having on their lives.
 (Office for National Statistics UK)